生物

 摘要

-Telomere biology disorders (TBD), caused by pathogenic germline variants in telomere-related genes, present with multi-organ disease and a predisposition to cancer.
-Clonal hematopoiesis (CH) as a marker of cancer development and survival in TBD is poorly understood.
-Here, we characterized the clonal landscape of a large cohort of 207 TBD patients with a broad range of age and phenotype.
+Abstract Telomere biology disorders (TBDs), caused by pathogenic germ line variants in telomere-related genes, present with multiorgan disease and a predisposition to cancer.
+Clonal hematopoiesis (CH) as a marker of cancer development and survival in TBDs is poorly understood.
+Here, we characterized the clonal landscape of a large cohort of 207 patients with TBD with a broad range of age and phenotype.
 CH occurred predominantly in symptomatic patients and in signature genes typically associated with cancers: PPM1D, POT1, TERT promoter (TERTp), U2AF1S34, and/or TP53.
 Chromosome 1q gain (Chr1q+) was the commonest karyotypic abnormality.
-Clinically, multiorgan involvement and CH in TERTp, TP53, and splicing factor genes associated with poorer overall survival.
-Chr1q+, and splicing factor or TP53 mutations significantly increased the risk of hematologic malignancies, regardless of the clonal burden.
-Chr1q+ and U2AF1S34 mutated clones were pre-malignant events associated with the secondary acquisition of mutations in genes related to hematologic malignancies.
-Like known effects of Chr1q+ and TP53-CH, functional studies demonstrated that U2AF1S34 mutations primarily compensated for aberrant upregulation of TP53 and interferon pathways in telomere-dysfunctional hematopoietic stem cells, highlighting the TP53 pathway as a canonical route of malignancy in TBD.
-In contrast, somatic POT1/PPM1D/TERTp-CH had distinct trajectories unrelated to cancer development.
+Clinically, multiorgan involvement and CH in TERTp, TP53, and splicing factor genes were associated with poorer overall survival.
+Chr1q+ and splicing factor or TP53 mutations significantly increased the risk of hematologic malignancies, regardless of clonal burden.
+Chr1q+ and U2AF1S34 mutated clones were premalignant events associated with the secondary acquisition of mutations in genes related to hematologic malignancies.
+Similar to the known effects of Chr1q+ and TP53-CH, functional studies demonstrated that U2AF1S34 mutations primarily compensated for aberrant upregulation of TP53 and interferon pathways in telomere-dysfunctional hematopoietic stem cells, highlighting the TP53 pathway as a canonical route of malignancy in TBD.
+In contrast, somatic POT1/PPM1D/TERTp mutations had distinct trajectories unrelated to cancer development.
 With implications beyond TBD, our data show that telomere dysfunction is a strong selective pressure for CH.
 In TBD, CH is a poor prognostic marker associated with worse overall survival.
-The identification of key regulatory pathways that drive clonal transformation in TBD allows the identification of patients at a higher risk of cancer development.
+The identification of key regulatory pathways that drive clonal transformation in TBD allows for the identification of patients at a higher risk of cancer development.

 科研通智能强力驱动